Hunting for insights into raw and bulky data is tedious and mentally exhausting.

 A Stacked Bar Chart is a variant of the bar graphs you can use to compare individual data points relative to aggregate values.

 A standard Bar Graph compares individual data points.
-Conversely, in a Stacked Bar Visualization (one of the business graphs and charts examples), each bar is divided into a number of sub-bars stacked end-to-end.
+Conversely, in a Stacked Bar Visualization and Clustered Stacked Bar Visualization (one of the business graphs and charts examples), each bar is divided into several sub-bars stacked end-to-end.
 More so, each subsection in the bars has the same color.
-And this is to make formatting easier, especially during data storytelling.
+This is to make formatting easier, especially during data storytelling.

 The chart takes its name from its shape, which starts with a broad head and ends with a narrow neck.
 The funnel’s width indicates the number of users at each stage of the process as it narrows.